jdevfullstack/programming-core-concepts/README.md

 }
 ```

-The most common assignment operator is
-`=` and it should not be confused with
+The most common assignment operator is `=`.
+It should not be confused
-the double `==` comparison operator.
+with the double `==` comparison operator.

-This time, it is simply assigning a
+In this example, the `=` operator is simply assigning a value to a
-value to a variable.
+variable.
 The result is:

 ```
 c = 10